Canadian Pain Task Force Online Consultation

 • Part of new life

-by Darka, about 4 years ago
+by Darka, over 4 years ago

 In 2002, I had a bicycle crash, shattering my hip into a few segments and breaking my pelvis so badly that it was split in two parts a half-inch apart.
 A local orthopedic surgeon threw up his hands and said he could do nothing for me.
 The hip was a mess, but the pelvis break was just too terrible to be mended.
 I was wheelchair-bound.
 Then he recalled there was a world-class orthopedic surgeon two hours away, called him and I was sent by ambulance there where he mended me in an eight-hour surgery, using metal to keep the pelvis...
 Continue reading